-Equifruit holds organic and fair trade certification, and is also involved in a range of produce industry and fair trade advocacy organization.
+Equifruit holds organic and Fairtrade certification, and is also involved in a range of produce industry and Fair Trade advocacy organizations.
 Below you’ll find the groups we work with, in their words.

 Fairtrade Canada is a national, non profit fair trade certification organization, and the only Canadian member of Fairtrade International.
 Their work covers three main areas:

 - Certification: Fairtrade Canada is responsible for certifying that Canadian products bearing the FAIRTRADE certification Mark meet international Fairtrade Standards.
 The entire supply chain is monitored and audited from the producer until the final point of packaging.

 - Licensing: Fairtrade Canada licenses Canadian companies to use the FAIRTRADE Mark on their products, and ensures that they abide by strict standards.

 - Education: Fairtrade Canada works alongside community groups, companies, and individual citizens to educate about fair trade and Fairtrade certified products, and to build momentum so more producers can sell more of their products on fair terms.

 Ecocert Canada is Equifruit’s organic certifier.
 They work in the field to guarantee compliance with specific production, processing and distribution standards on organic food.